-Our internal referral system means that any member of staff can bring a student to the attention of the SENCo, who can then assess the level of support needed.
+Our internal referral system means that any member of staff can bring a student to the attention of the SEN(D)Co, who can then assess the level of support needed.

 who CAN I CONTACT IF I HAVE A COMPLAINT ABOUT THE SEN PROVISION MADE FOR MY CHILD?

-Initially, speak with your child’s teacher and/or the SENCo, Polly Penrose-Rhodes.
+Initially, speak with your child’s teacher and/or the SEN(D)Co, Pippa Blain.
 Hopefully they will be able to address your concerns.